pavoukk/7bits-back-end-course-2-sem/WS-Spring-Security/README.md

-# Spring Security Workshop.
+# Spring Security Homework.
-This project is a little courses work.
-It is a part of a big homework.
+This project is a 7bits courses work.
+It's a simple task manager :)
 ## Getting Started.
 To start the project, you surely need:
 - OpenJDK version 1.8 or later